-MacLean Estate Litigation handles Vancouver, Kelowna, Fort St John, and Kelowna Estate Litigation, Contested Wills, Disputed Wills claims, Wills Variation, Unfair Will Claims, Disinherited Beneficiary Claims, Trust Claims, disputes over Improper/Undue Influence claims involving elder testators, and the and newly revised BC Wills Estates and Succession Act (“WESA”).
+MacLean Estate Litigation handles Vancouver, Kelowna, Fort St John, and Kelowna Estate Litigation, BC Wills disputes, Contested Wills, Disputed Wills claims, Wills Variation, Unfair Will Claims, Disinherited Beneficiary Claims, Trust Claims, disputes over Improper/Undue Influence claims involving elder testators, and the and newly revised BC Wills Estates and Succession Act (“WESA”).

 We have four BC Estate Litigation and Contested Wills Variation dispute offices conveniently located in Vancouver, Surrey, Kelowna, and Fort St John, and are able to provide experienced and professional legal services to clients anywhere in British Columbia.
 We are fluent in Mandarin, Cantonese and Punjabi as well as English.

 MacLean Law Estate Litigation Senior Counsel Lorne N MacLean, Q.C. & Nicholas Davies

 Our clients appreciate our efficient, results oriented approach to Wills and Estate litigation disputes.
 If you have been left out of a Will or believe that you have not received your fair share of an Estate, we can provide legal help in order to get you your fair share of an Estate under the BC Wills Estate and Succession Act also known as “WESA.”
 In addition to rules under WESA, you might also be able to make a claim for unjust enrichment or a constructive